-- 8. Click OK. - 9.
-On the System Manager web console, click Elements > Avaya Breeze® > Cluster Administration. - 10.
+- 9. On the System Manager web console, click Elements > Avaya Breeze® > Cluster Administration. - 10.
 On the Cluster Administration page, click Show on the new cluster to verify whether the system has added the nodes to the cluster. - System Manager displays the Avaya Breeze® platform nodes as part of Avaya Oceana® Cluster 5. - 11.
 On the System Manager web console, click Elements > Avaya Breeze® > ServiceManagement > Services. - 12.
-On the Services page, verify that the state of the SVARs is Installing.

-- 13. Wait until the services are installed on the Avaya Breeze® platform nodes. - 14.
+On the Services page, verify that the state of the SVARs is Installing. - The state changes to Installed when the installation is complete. - 13.
+Wait until the services are installed on the Avaya Breeze® platform nodes. - 14.
 Restart the Avaya Breeze® platform nodes that are added to the cluster.